 Are there any cons associated with the StableCamper?
 We can’t think of any.
 The unit weighs only 25 pounds and stores outside under the wings where there’s little to no impact on the storage space of a camper.
 Thus, the two things that could potentially hurt a truck camper product’s overall grade really aren’t a factor here at all.
 As far as we can see, having the StableCamper is a win-win.
 It’s even made in the USA!

 We do have one warning and one recommendation on the use of the StableCamper.
 If you have fender flares like those made by Bushwacker, be careful when loading and unloading the camper as the clamps on the front jacks can scrape on the rear flares if you aren’t exactly centered.
 This shouldn’t be a problem for the vast majority of truck camper owners, but it is something to be aware of if you have them.
 We also recommend dismounting your camper onto a firm surface, either on asphalt or onto a special set of jack pads.
 Doing this will keep your camper level and will prevent one or more jacks from settling into the ground over time.
-Not a big deal, but something to be aware of if you decide to dismount your camper out in the boonies.
+Not a big deal, but something to be aware of if you decide to dismount your camper in the boonies.

 So what’s the bottom line?
 Is the StableCamper worth the cost?
 That really depends on how you use and how you store your camper though we think the vast majority of truck camper owners will want to have this product.
 If you use your camper dismounted, then the StableCamper is a must-have item that will make your camping trips more enjoyable by freeing up use of your truck.
-It’s also a great way to protect your investment, which for some campers can be as high as $70,000.
+It’s also a great way to protect your investment, which for some high-end campers can be as high as $70,000.
 Yes, Torklift makes a similar product called the Wobble Stopper, which is a fine product in its own right, but the Wobble Stopper addresses side-to-side movement only.
 The StableCamper, on the other hand, addresses movement in all directions in a holistic manner with a minimal increase in cost.
 Indeed, how the StableCamper works is so simple, yet ingenious it begs the question why nobody had thought of it before.
 What would we rate the StableCamper?
 On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, we enthusiastically give it a rating of 5 stars.
 It’s a terrific product.
+We love it.